Comrades Marathon: 'Up' Run

 In an "up" run year, the Comrades Marathon covers approximately 87 kilometres from Durban on the Indian Ocean coast to the inland city of Pietermaritzburg, gaining over 1,800 metres in elevation.
 The early stages feature the most sustained climbing, with a net elevation gain of over 500 metres in the first 22 kilometres.
 The route begins with a gradual ascent out of Durban, including long pulls through Tollgate and Mayville, before encountering the first of the five major hills.

-Cowies, Fields, and Botha’s Hills appear in the first half of the route, demanding early restraint from runners seeking to conserve energy.
+Cowies, Fields, and Botha's Hills appear in the first half of the route, demanding early restraint from runners seeking to conserve energy.
 After the halfway mark near Drummond, the course continues to undulate through the KwaZulu-Natal countryside.
 Inchanga, a long and winding ascent, tests endurance just after halfway.
 The highest point on the course is reached at Umlaas Road, before the route drops briefly into Ashburton and rises again for the steep climb of Polly Shortts, located within the final 10 kilometres.
 Though shorter in distance than some earlier hills, Polly Shortts is the steepest and often the most decisive, arriving when fatigue is at its peak.
 The final stretch into Pietermaritzburg features several smaller climbs and descents before reaching the finish line.

 'Down' Run

 In a "down" run year, the Comrades Marathon follows a route of approximately 90 kilometres from Pietermaritzburg to Durban, descending from around 660 metres above sea level to near sea level.
 While the net elevation profile trends downhill, the course includes significant climbs and undulations throughout.
-From the start at the Pietermaritzburg City Hall, runners ascend gently through the suburbs before tackling early challenges such as Polly Shortts and Little Polly’s.
+From the start at the Pietermaritzburg City Hall, runners ascend gently through the suburbs before tackling early challenges such as Polly Shortts and Little Polly's.
 The route then rises to Umlaas Road—the highest point on the course—before descending through Camperdown and Cato Ridge into the Harrison Flats region.

-The second half of the race includes the long descent from Inchanga into Drummond (the halfway point), followed by a climb through Alverstone and Botha’s Hill.
+The second half of the race includes the long descent from Inchanga into Drummond (the halfway point), followed by a climb through Alverstone and Botha's Hill.
 Notable features include Fields Hill, a steep and sustained descent into Pinetown, and Cowies Hill shortly afterward.
 These downhill sections, while advantageous for pacing, are known to strain the quadriceps and test runners' resilience.
 After navigating the M13 through Westville and 45th Cutting, participants descend toward Durban, finishing outside the Moses Mabhida Stadium via contraflow routes and city streets.
 Despite its name, the down run demands careful pacing, as late-race climbs and cumulative impact can be decisive.

+The race route alternates annually between an “up run” and a “down run”, with total race distance varying slightly depending on roadworks, route modifications, and safety planning.